Map-Guided Curriculum Domain Adaptation and Uncertainty-Aware Evaluation for Semantic Nighttime Image Segmentation: Results

 \subsection{Comparison with Preprocessing Baselines}

 For the sake of completeness, we consider the straightforward alternative to our approach of applying a preprocessing step to the images at test time and then using a pre-trained daytime segmentation model on the processed images to get the predictions.
 Such preprocessing can be accomplished via different approaches.
-We select the following representative methods for our experiment: MBLLEN~\cite{MBLLEN} for low-light image enhancement, CLAHE~\cite{adaptive:histogram:equalization} for histogram equalization, and CycleGAN~\cite{cycleGAN} for image translation from nighttime to daytime.
+We select the following representative methods for our experiment: ZeroDCE~\cite{ZeroDCE} and MBLLEN~\cite{MBLLEN} for low-light image enhancement, CLAHE~\cite{adaptive:histogram:equalization} for histogram equalization, and CycleGAN~\cite{cycleGAN} for image translation from nighttime to daytime.
 In Table~\ref{table:exp:preprocessing}, we compare the performance of the daytime RefineNet model on \emph{Dark Zurich-test} without preprocessing versus preprocessing with each of the aforementioned methods.
-Although these methods can generally enhance the contrast and improve the visual quality of nighttime images, they do not help improve the performance of the daytime model, which stresses the need for a more sophisticated learning scheme such as MGCDA for adaptation to night time.
+A visual comparison is provided in Fig.~\ref{fig:exp:preprocessing}.
+Although preprocessing can generally enhance the contrast and visibility in nighttime images, it does not help improve the performance of the daytime model.
+The reason is the domain mismatch between the preprocessed nighttime images at test time and the daytime images presented to the segmentation model at training time.
+The finding that contrary to expectation, mere test-time preprocessing does not benefit segmentation at nighttime is in congruence with the results of~\cite{SFSU_synthetic,CMAda:IJCV2020}, where dehazing preprocessing is also found not to help segmentation in fog.
+To close the aforementioned domain gap, we additionally experiment with enhancement both at training and test time with the state-of-the-art ZeroDCE, adapting the daytime model on ZeroDCE-enhanced versions of synthetic nighttime Cityscapes images generated with CycleGAN.
+The adapted model achieves 38.4\% mIoU, significantly outperforming the daytime model but falling short of the model from Table~\ref{table:exp:cyclegan:dark_zurich} adapted on synthetic nighttime images without enhancement, as additional artifacts are introduced to the images, which makes the image domain harder.
+This comparison reveals the limitations of preprocessing in serving adaptation of segmentation to nighttime and stresses the need for a more sophisticated learning scheme such as MGCDA.